SuperBearAdventure/shicka/readme.md

 - `raw <type> <identifier>` gives the datum of the given type with the given identifier

+- `refuse` refuses the author of the given message (only available to administrator members by default)

 - `roadmap` gives the link to the todo list of the game on `trello.com`

 - `soundtrack` gives the links to the music pieces of the game on `www.youtube.com`